csshirri/csshirri/README.md

-- Hello there
+Hello there
-- 👀 I’m interested in building in biology.
-- 🌱 I’m currently learning how to build out better datasets for ML models in biology.
+I’m interested in building out better datasets for ML models in biology. reach me at: csshirri@gmail.com
-- 💞️ I’m looking to collaborate and build something big with great people.
-- 📫 How to reach me csshirri@gmail.com

 <!---
 csshirri/csshirri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.